-SSY Leadership.
+• SSY Leadership.
 Things to consider include: Who will take the lead?
 Use of consultants?
-Faculty/staff/student/other stakeholder buy-in Rating • Mission; Public Service Values; Programmatic goals: SSY is generally a time to review and revise involving widespread inclusion of stakeholders.
-Generally it is not a time to create these for the Do you have strategic processes in place?
-Examples: Advisory Board, strategic planning process regular meetings involving stakeholders as appropriate where planning is done and program per reviewed?
-Do you have the data/information you need?
-Evidence of ongoing program assessment: Student application/acceptance/enrollment/internship data; completion/place ement data; Rating Faculty/adjunct class coverage; AQ/PQ Rating Indirect assessment (examples: exit surveys, alumni surveys, employer surveys supervisor surveys) s, internship Rating Direct assessment of student learning tied to the required universal competen want to wait until your SSY to begin student learning assessment) cies (you don't Rating Diversity: faculty and student demographic data, strategies for creating a clima inclusiveness ate of Rating Faculty contributions (tied to mission) teaching, service in research, Not everything listed above needs to be ready before your SSY.
-However, you need to know you can ac or develop it. ccess or compile
+Faculty/staff/student/other stakeholder buy-in Rating • Mission; Public Service Values; Programmatic goals: SSY is generally a time to review and revise as involving widespread inclusion of stakeholders.
+Generally it is not a time to create these for the fire • Do you have strategic processes in place?
+Examples: Advisory Board, strategic planning process, A regular meetings involving stakeholders as appropriate where planning is done and program performed? • Do you have the data/information you need? • Evidence of ongoing program assessment: • Student application/acceptance/enrollment/internship data; completion/placeme ent data; Rating Faculty/adjunct class coverage; AQ/PQ Rating Indirect assessment (examples: exit surveys, alumni surveys, employer surveys, in supervisor surveys) ternship Rating Direct assessment of student learning tied to the required universal competencies want to wait until your SSY to begin student learning assessment) (you don't Diversity: faculty and student demographic data, strategies for creating a climate inclusiveness of Rating Faculty contributions (tied to mission) in research, teaching, service Rating

+Not everything listed above needs to be ready before your SSY.
+However, you need to know you can access or compile or develop it.